Lalelilu/RaceTrack/README.md

 The file RaceTrack.java uses StdDraw.java which is made by Robert Sedgewick and Kevin Wayne.

+This program was written for assignment 3 in Introduction to Programming (course 02102) on DTU.

 Additional features that could be implemented:
 - Playing against a bot
 - Multiplayer